 What Are Dental Onlays?

 We could describe a dental onlay as a type of filling for a damaged tooth.
 However, this type of restoration is in a class of its own because it is not placed directly in a cavity like a standard filling.
 Onlays are custom-made restorations that are carved out of ceramic or porcelain material to fit over one or more cusps of a tooth.
 The cusps are the high points that are situated at each corner of a tooth.
-It is important to preserve or restore cusps because they play an integral role in chewing.
+Preserving or restoring cusps is important because they play an integral role in chewing.
 Onlays are made in our dental lab using impressions from the damaged tooth and are bonded to the tooth in the next visit.

 What Are The Benefits Of Dental Onlays?

 Dental onlay treatment is recommended for patients because it is a conservative approach to restoring teeth.
-An onlay outperforms a standard, direct filling because it is customized to recreate nearly 100 percent of the natural strength the tooth had before the injury or decay.
-At the same time, an onlay achieves excellent results without the need for extensive modification of the natural tooth.
-This conservative approach reduces the risk of nerve irritation in the tooth that could lead to ongoing pain.
+An onlay outperforms a standard, direct filling because it is customized to recreate nearly 100 percent of the tooth's natural strength before the injury or decay.
+At the same time, an onlay achieves excellent results without requiring extensive modification of the natural tooth.
+This conservative approach reduces the risk of nerve irritation in the tooth, which could lead to ongoing pain.
 Unlike a direct metal deep filling, there is virtually no chance of extra space existing between the restoration and the tooth material.

 When Are Dental Onlays Recommended?